Nakanishi-Kugo-Ojima quantization of general relativity in Heisenberg picture

-All fields in the BRS-transformation, $g$, $\partial\chi$, $\omega$, and $\SSS$, are nilpotent, therefore $\widehat{\QQQ}_\beta$ is BRS-null due to the remark in section \ref{ap1}.
-Next, the anti-ghost form is taken as the vector field $\xi^\mu$.
-As a consequence, the conserved charge can be obtained as;
+All the fields in above BRST transformation are nilpotent, and thus, $\widehat{\QQQ}_\beta$ is BRST-null according to the remark in Appendix \ref{ap1}.
+Next, when the antighost form is taken as the vector field $\xi^\mu$, the conserved charge can be obtained as